-Shipley Nature Center is absolutely one of my favorite spots in Orange County.
+Shipley Nature Center in Huntington Beach Central Park is absolutely one of my favorite spots in Orange County.

-- There’s one section of trail with Stinging Nettles bordering the pathway.
+There’s one section of trail with Stinging Nettles (with warning signs) bordering the pathway.
 There are clear signs when you are entering the area and I think it’s a good lesson on how to identify them.
 Apparently there’s a rare Red Admiral butterfly which hangs out near them so it’s worth a look.

-- The paths are wood chips, so they are not exactly stroller-friendly (although you could do it).
-I’d recommend letting them run or carrying them.
+The paths are wood chips, so they are not exactly stroller-friendly (although you could do it).
+I’d recommend letting them walk or carrying them since you don’t really have to walk too far.

 - Very nice restroom building behind the native plant shop.